Skip to content

 How to import an email distribution list

-To import an email distribution list into Outlook, you first have to ensure that all the required contacts are in an excel file.
+To import an email distribution list into Outlook, you first have to ensure that all the required contacts are in a Microsoft Excel file.
 You can import the file by going to File > Open & Export > Import/Export.

-What is the difference between distribution lists and shared inboxes? (and why shared inboxes are better)
+What’s the difference between distribution lists and shared inboxes (and why are shared inboxes better)?

+Distribution lists are essentially a collection of email addresses where a single message sent to the list address is forwarded to all recipients.
+Unlike shared mailboxes, message history and replies cannot be seen by members of the distribution list.
 A shared mailbox allows multiple users to access the same data in one centralized mailbox.
-Everyone who has access to the mailbox can read, reply, forward, and send new emails from the mailbox address.
+Everyone with access to the mailbox can read, reply, forward, and send new emails from the mailbox address.

 Distribution lists can be converted to a shared inbox using Microsoft Admin Council.
 To do so, you will need Microsoft 365 admin permissions and access to the Microsoft Exchange admin center.